rossrobino/ovr/apps/docs/src/server/docs/04-helpers.md

 ### Pathname

 The `pathname` method inserts params into the pattern.
 It provides type safety to ensure you always pass the correct params (or no params) to create the pathname.

+In this case, given the pattern `/hello/:name`, the `name` property must be passed in on the `params` object.

 ```ts
 get.pathname({ name: "world" }); // `/hello/${string}`